renovatebot/renovate/docs/development/minimal-reproductions.md

 ### "I already described what you need in the issue"

 Thank you for describing your issue in detail.
-But we still need a minimal reproduction in a repository, and we'd like you to be the one to make sure it matches both your description and expected behavior.
+But we still need a minimal reproduction in a repository, and we would like you to be the one to make sure it matches both your description and expected behavior.

 ### Forcing Renovate to create a lot of pending updates